 Permit Types and Fees

-The application fee covers up to three hours of administrative time involved in such things as phone calls, correspondence, application review, project consultation, scheduling park staff, issuing a filming permit (when appropriate), and providing follow-up and billing.
-Administrative time over three hours will be billed at a rate of $65/hour.
+The application fee includes three hours of administrative time; including phone calls, correspondence, application review, and project consultation, scheduling park staff, permit issuance, follow-up and billing.
+Additional administrative time will be billed at a rate of $65/hour.

 Stock FILM footage: $250

 Student FILM or STILL PHOTOGRAPHY Permit: $200

 An addendum may be issued for the following types of filming: underwater, wilderness, thermal area filming without monitor, overnight, inside buildings, interviewing staff or increase in crew size.
 Please contact the Film Permit Office about these types of filming, or any other activities that are not listed here.